Peter Jones (actor): Film

 Jones featured in a number of films, including Private's Progress (1956), School for Scoundrels (1960, reprising his Dudley Grosvenor character as a used-car salesman with Dennis Price), Just like a Woman (1967) alongside Wendy Craig, The Return of the Pink Panther (1975) and Chariots of Fire (1981).

-Personal life and death
+Personal life

-Jones died of natural causes, aged 79, in 2000 at Westminster, London.
-His wife, Jeri Sauvinet, was an American theatre actress who pre-deceased him in 1999.
-She played Miss Rufford in Lady Windermere's Fan, the comedy play by Oscar Wilde.
-They had three children together; a daughter, Selena, and two sons Charles and Bill.
+Jones's wife, Jeri Sauvinet, was an American theatre actress who pre-deceased him in 1999.
+She played Miss Rufford in Lady Windermere's Fan, the comedy by Oscar Wilde.
+They had three children together: a daughter, Selena, and two sons, Charles and Bill.
+Jones died of natural causes aged 79 in 2000 at Westminster, London, after contracting septicaemia following surgery.
+At the time of his death he was also suffering from lymphatic leukaemia and heart disease.